cyverse-de/cyverse-de.github.io/design/notifications.md

 something that will vary depending on the category and update type.
 We may want to explore internationalization and localization for our notification system in the near future, too.
-The current system, where each service determines the wording to use for each type of notification, doesn't really lend itself to internationalization and localization, so this won't be implemented right away because the current model, where each service determines the wording of each notification separately, doesn't really lend itself to internationalization.
+The current system, where each service determines the wording to use for each type of notification, doesn't really lend itself to internationalization and localization, so this won't be implemented right away.
 We may want to investigate adding `go-i18n` (assuming we use Go) to one or more notification services when we start adding handlers other than the backwards compatible handler, though.

 Another thing to consider is how we're going to ensure message order.
 We can't really provide guarantees for the order in which messages are processed, but we can take some steps to control the order in which messages are displayed to the user.
 To this end, each update message will have a timestamp associated with it when it's posted to the AMQP exchange.
 This timestmap will be recorded in the notification database, and it will be used to determine notification order when requests are made to list notifications.
 Current notification requests don't have a timestamp associated with them because they're recorded using synchronuous HTTP calls.
-Because of this, endpoint in the service that provides the REST API for notifications will add the timestamp to the notification request before publishing it to the exchange.
+Because of this, the endpoint in the service that provides the backwards compatible REST API for notifications will add the timestamp to the notification request before publishing it to the exchange.
 For updates that are posted directly to AMQP, the service itself will be responsible for including the timestamp in the request.

 #### Structure

-The portion of the event recorder service that listens for incoming requests and dispatches them to handlers isn't likely to change very much over time, so we can code it in a fairly straight forward manner.
+The portion of the event recorder service that listens for incoming requests and dispatches them to handlers doesn't have to change based on message category, so we can code it in a fairly straight forward manner.
 The event recorder will subscribe to the routing key wildcard pattern, `events.*.update.*`.
 As mentioned above, the second and fouth components of the routing key are the category and the update type.
 Once a message arrives, it will be dispatched to a handler based on the category.
 If no handler was registered for the category, then the AMQP message is simply acknowledged and ignored.
 If a handler has been registered for the category then the handler is called in order to process the message further.
 The main listener function does very little else at this point.
-If the handler returns without an error then the message acknowleged.
+If the handler returns without an error then the message will be acknowleged.
 If an error is returned then the message is negatively acknowleged, and it goes back into the queue for later processing.
-Initially, no error limits will be placed on messages so that we can be sure to process each type of message.
+No error limits will be placed on messages so that we can be sure to process each type of message.
 The intent is to have the handler return an error only if it's likely that the message can be reprocessed successfully at some later time.
+One consequence of this is that a bug in the event recorder will likely cause messages to be backed up in the queue.

 One need that is likely to arise is code reuse.
 All AMQP handlers will need to perform a large number of similar tasks, and chances are that identical code will need to be shared amongst several different handlers.
 [I'm currently planning